qpbp/blog/_posts/2016-07-05-build-telegram-bot-using-es6.md

 ![Start bot](/assets/images/build-telegram-bot-part-one/start-bot.png "Create and set bot name")

-Let's try to figure out how many time are passed from beginning of year, month, day.
+Let's try to figure out how much time are passed from beginning of year, month, day.
 For this, open telegram with already developed bot.
 I wil put the screen with these manipulations:

 ![Working bot](/assets/images/build-telegram-bot-part-one/working-bot.png "Working bot")

 ## Conclusion

 As you see, creating of bots - it's simple and fun.
-Frankly, it's my first post and I miss some details.
-For example, our bot uses local machine time.
-So, if you're located in Europe and you put the bot to USA-servers, you will have the different results.
-Now, an example is working on Heroku server, which located somewhere in Europe.
+Frankly, it's my first post and I could skip some details.
+As an example that our bot uses local machine time.
+So, if you're located in Europe and put the bot to USA-servers, you will have the different results.
+My example is working on Heroku server, which located somewhere in Europe.
 Therefore there can be little delays while messaging.

-You can see the working example [here](telegram.me/yearprogressbot) and start build your own bot from the [repo](https://github.com/qpbp/yearProgressBot/tree/part-one).
+You can see the working an example [here](telegram.me/yearprogressbot) and start build your own bot from the [repo](https://github.com/qpbp/yearProgressBot/tree/part-one).

 P.S.
 For an idea of this bot, I was inspired by [this](https://twitter.com/year_progress).
 Dude, if you read this - thanks.
-With your twitter-project, I saw how many time wasted and decided to write this article.
+With your twitter-project, I saw how much time wasted and decided to write this article.

 Part 2.
 Deploying Telegram Bot to Heroku - soon